Opportunities From: Berkeley Lab

 Chibi Traffic Lights (Coding and Electronics) - 45 minutes In this activity, students get an introduction to coding and electronics.
 Students connect to a small microcontroller that allows them to control the built-in lights via programmable commands.
 They then will learn the basics behind how a traffic light is programmed and get a chance to create their own.

 Volunteers can sign up for any shift that best fits their schedule.
-Those that stay for the full day will receive lunch.
 K-12 team members will be present to guide the facilitation.

 For any questions, please contact K-12 Lead Education Facilitator, Corbin Shatto: cshatto@lbl.gov